-- This is intended to prevent the batter from jumping from one side to the other, thereby confusing the defense, not when the batter happens to step across home plate when first arriving for his/her at bat. - (c) interfering with the catcher's fielding or throwing by: - 1) stepping out of the batter's box, or; - 2) making any other movement that hinders the catcher's actions at home plate or the catcher's attempt to play on a runner, or; - 3) failing to make a reasonable effort to vacate a congested area when there is a throw to home plate and there is time for the batter to move away.
+This is intended to prevent the batter from jumping from one side to the other, thereby confusing the defense, not when the batter happens to step across home plate when first arriving for his/her at bat.

+- (c) interfering with the catcher's fielding or throwing by: - (1) stepping out of the batter's box, or; - (2) making any other movement that hinders the catcher's actions at home plate or the catcher's attempt to play on a runner, or; - (3) failing to make a reasonable effort to vacate a congested area when there is a throw to home plate and there is time for the batter to move away.

-EXCEPTION: Batter is not out if any runner attempting to advance is retired or if the runner trying to score is called out for batter's inter ference.
+EXCEPTION: Batter is not out if any runner attempting to advance is put out, or if runner trying to score is called out for batter's interference.

-"The Right Call" Casebook -- Comment: Notice that there is no mention of intentional.
-Again, umpire's judgment.

-- ▶ If the batter interferes with the catcher, the plate umpire shall call "interference."
+- Notice that there is no mention of intentional.
+Again, umpire's judgment. - If the batter interferes with the catcher, the plate umpire shall call "interference."
 The batter is out and the ball dead.
-No player may advance on such interference (offensive interference) and all runners must return to the last base that was, in the judgment of the umpire, legally touched at the time of the interference. - If, however, the catcher makes a play and the runner attempting to advance is put out, it is to be assumed there was no actual interference and that runner is out---not the batter.
-Any other runners on the base at the time may advance, as the ruling is that there is no actual interference if a runner is retired.
-In that case play proceeds just as if no violation had been called. - If a batter strikes at a ball and misses and swings so hard he/she carries the bat all the way around and, in the umpire's judgment, unintentionally hits the catcher or the ball in back of him/her on the back swing before the catcher has securely held the ball, it shall be called a strike only (not interference).
-The ball will be dead, however, and no runner shall advance on the play. - While this rule will most often come into play in the Intermediate (50/70), Junior, Senior and Big League Baseball and Little League (Major), Junior, Senior and Big League Softball programs, it can occur in all divisions on passed balls or wild pitches.
+No player may advance on such interference (offensive interference) and all runners must return to the last base that was, in the judgment of the umpire, legally touched at the time of the interference. - If the catcher's throw directly retired the runner, the interference is disregarded.
+Play proceeds as if no violation occurred.
+The runner is out, the ball remains live and any other runners on base may advance. - If a batter strikes at a ball and misses and swings so hard he/she carries the bat all the way around and, in the umpire's judgment, unintentionally hits the catcher or the ball in back of him/her on his/her follow-through it shall be called a strike only (not interference).
+The ball will be dead, and no runner shall advance on the play. - While this rule will most often come into play in the Intermediate (50-70), Junior, Senior League Baseball and Little League (Major), Junior, Senior League Softball programs, it can occur in all divisions on passed balls or wild pitches.
 The batter must avoid interference.
-Period. - d) The batter enters the batter's box with one or both feet entirely on the ground with an illegal bat (see bat specifications rule 1.10) or is discovered having used an illegal bat prior to the next player entering the batter's box.
-NOTE: If the infraction is discovered before the next player enters the batter's box following the turn at bat of the player who used an illegal bat: - 1) The manager of the defense may advise the plate umpire of a decision to decline the penalty and accept the play.
-Such Election shall be made immediately at the end of the play. - 2) For the first violation the offensive team will lose one eligible adult base coach for the duration of the game. - 3) For the second violation, the manager of the team will be ejected from the game.
-Any subsequent violation will result in the newly designated manager being ejected.
+Period - Contact is NOT necessary for interference to be called. - (d) The batter enters the batter's box with one or both feet entirely on the ground with an illegal bat (see bat specifications Rule 1.10) or is discovered having used an illegal bat prior to the next player entering the batter's box.
+The ball is dead.
+Runners must return if they advanced on the play. - A.R.- When an illegal bat is discovered, it MUST be removed from the game at that point for the remainder of the game

+NOTE: If the infraction is discovered before the next player enters the batter's box following the turn at bat of the player who used an illegal bat:

+- (1) The manager of the defense may advise the plate umpire of a decision to decline the penalty and accept the play.
+Such election shall be made immediately at the end of the play. - (2) For the first violation, the offensive team will lose one eligible adult base coach for the duration of the game.